Super Mario 64 (Nintendo 64)/Regional and Version Differences

 This is a sub-page of Super Mario 64 (Nintendo 64).

 - In the European version, the options menu has three different languages, but the American and Japanese versions don't have a language selection, with the options menu containing only sound options and the language being locked into English or Japanese, respectively.
-Because of this, they have the "Options" button changed to "Sound".
+Because of this, the European version has the "Sound" button changed to "Options".

 - The unused "key" HUD icon was removed from the international versions.
 It appears as a garbled mess in the US version, and as a silver-blue Ü in the European version.

 |Ä (ae)||Ö (oe)||Ü (ue)|

 - In the European version, the "German Umlauts" (Ä, Ö and Ü) were added.
 However the Ü isn't used anywhere in the game.

 - The V and Z alphabet tiles were re-added in the European version of Super Mario 64.

 おしろへ あそびに きてください。 ケーキ を つくって まってます。 ーピーチよりー

 Please come over to the castle.
 I made a cake, and I'm waiting for you. -From Peach

 Dear Mario: Please come to the castle.
 I've baked a cake for you.
 Yours truly-- Princess Toadstool Peach